horychen/snippets/README.md

 With that said, you can also use WSL (Windows Subsystem for Linux) instead of cmd.exe for trying out virtualenv.

-By the way, don't use Anaconda.
+By the way, for using pyinstaller to convert py to exe, don't use Anaconda.
 See https://stackoverflow.com/questions/48629486/how-can-i-create-the-minimum-size-executable-with-pyinstaller

 # Typora: Change Width of Writing Area
 > Edit-Preference-Appearance-Themes-Open Theme Folder-xxx.css-find 'max-width'-replace with following: